 Dementia with Lewy bodies

-This is a progress condition that affects movement and motor skills.
+This is a progressive condition that affects movement and motor skills.
 Someone with dementia with Lewy bodies may be prone to falling, have tremors, struggle to swallow, shuffle when they walk, experience disturbed sleep patterns or have visual and auditory hallucinations.

 Lewy bodies are small deposits of protein that appear in the brain’s nerve cells and have been linked to low levels of important chemicals that provide messages to nerve cells and a loss of connections between nerve cells.
 Lewy bodies also cause Parkinson’s disease, and how someone is affected by dementia with Lewy bodies depends on where the Lewy bodies are in the brain.
 Lewy bodies at the base of the brain are linked with movement problems, whilst Lewy bodies on the outer layer are links with mental abilities.